TannerSeramur/cf-quick-start/README.md

 cf-quick-start
 ```

-3. Select the project you'd like to make, name it, choose a license, and decide if you'd like to create a repo.
+3. Select the project you'd like to make, name it, choose a license, and decide if you'd like to create a GitHub repo.

 4. Navigate to your new files and `npm i`